agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 # Conclusion

-Tekton is a fantastic project with a bright future.
-Teams who are bought in to Kubernetes would likely enjoy using Tekton and find it easy to manage.
+Tekton is a fantastic project with a lot of cool ideas on minimalism.
+Teams who are already bought in to Kubernetes would likely enjoy using Tekton and find it easy to manage.

+I'm very excited to see where this project goes in the future!